jose-Abel/jose-Abel/README.md

 My name is Jose Abel Ramirez Frontany, I'm a Full Stack Web Development, specialized in Rails React Framework.

 - 🔭 I’m currently learning new technologies
-- 🌱 I’m currently learning Swift, Smart Contracts Development and Game Development
+- 🌱 I’m currently learning React Native, and the MERN stack.
 - 👯 I’m looking to collaborate on amazing and impactfull software projects
 - 📫 How to reach me: